DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-20-all-courses-minimum.md

         ### Vacancies

         The design includes filters for vacancies.
 We aim to show only courses with vacancies but will provide a filter to see all courses – sometimes users need to see if there are more suitable courses nearby that they could apply to in the next cycle.
-This doesn’t need to be addressed until after launch – at launch all courses will have vacancies.
+This does not need to be addressed until after launch – at launch all courses will have vacancies.

         ### Results